 If you are taking your basal body temperature, then you should do it for at least a few months.
 You will notice that as ovulation nears, your basal temperature will be raised by a few tenths of a degree.
 It is important to use a basal thermometer and to chart the changes.
 Normally, if you have a 28 day cycle, this change will occur around day fourteen, from the first day of your last period.
 When the temperature is raised, it is considered your optimum time to conceive.

-You can also use ovulation predicting kits to predict ovulation.
-They measure hormones in your urine that say you are ovulating.
-You should read the instructions on the box carefully and begin taking the tests around day 10 from the first day of your last period.
+You can also use ovulation predicting kits to predict ovulation, these kits measure hormones in your urine that indicate you are ovulating.
+You should read the instructions on the box carefully and begin taking the tests around day ten from the first day of your last period.
 Some women ovulate earlier in their cycle than others.
-These tests can be costly, and you should definitely find one that comes with a 7-day kit.
-The urine should be tested in the morning and evening – because remember you are only working with a short time period of ovulation.
+These tests can be costly, and you should definitely find one that comes with a seven day kit.
+The urine should be tested in the morning and evening because remember, you are only working with a short time period of ovulation.

 What do you think?
 Simple Ways to Detect Ovulation